nf-core/bamtofastq/docs/usage.md

 ### `--no_stats` (optional)

-Use to skip `FastQC` on both input bam and output reads, as well as all `samtools flagstat`, `samtools idxstats`, and `samtools stats`.
+Use to skip `FastQC` on both input bam/cram and output reads, as well as all processes that compute statistics `samtools flagstat`, `samtools idxstats`, and `samtools stats`.
 This is useful for large datasets, since the quality metrics processes require a significant amount of time and resources.

 :exclamation: Use this at own risk.
 You won't be able to quickly sanity check the results.